jinghuazhao/PW-pipeline/README.md

 Phenotypic gene sets derived from 211,882 gene-phenotype pairs from the Mouse Genetics Initiative | 2,473 Reactome database pathways | 737
 Kyoto Encyclopedia of Genes and Genomes (KEGG) database pathways and 5,083 Gene Ontology database terms | 184

-An entry in the MAGENTA pathway database contains a pathway ID, followed by a list of Entrez gene IDs.
-Although MSigDB has an additional column after the pathway ID indicating URLs of the pathway, it would be ignored by MAGMA for instance since these URLs do not match any Entrez gene IDs thus has no effect on the results.
-This feature facilitates comparison of software considerably.
-Comparative as well as individual results including figures are kept in two excel workbooks called mmp.xlsx and xlsx.xlsx, respectively.
-Except DEPICT, category 2 (c2) or all of pathways in Molecular Signatures Database (MSigDB) v6 is used.

 An additional note relates to the common database: while it is appropriate for comparison, many entries are named after the ENSEMBL GENEID, e.g., ENSG00000000419, linking a reconstituted geneset